as-a-discipline/presentations/slides/architecture/training-the-mindset/thinking-patterns-training.md

 Failure is often a system *telling you something*.
 -->

+---

+# 🧩 Training Pattern Recognition

+- Anti-Pattern Hunt
-- 🎛️ Architecture Pattern Remix
+- Architecture Pattern Remix
 <!--
 Take a known pattern—like event sourcing or circuit breaker—and apply it outside your domain.
 How would “event sourcing” work in HR onboarding?
 Stretching the pattern helps separate form from dogma.
 -->

+---

+# 🧩 Training Pattern Recognition

+- Anti-Pattern Hunt
+- Architecture Pattern Remix
-- 🔁 Pattern Inversion Challenge
+- Pattern Inversion Challenge
 <!--
 Pick a common design pattern and *reverse* it.
 What if you violated microservices?
 Or CQRS?